DataDog/integrations-core/sqlserver/README.md

        driver: SQL Server
    ```

+    If you use port autodiscovery, use `0` for `SQL_PORT`.
 See the [example check configuration][6] for a comprehensive description of all options, including how to use custom queries to create your own metrics.

     **Note**: The (default) provider `SQLOLEDB` is being deprecated.
 To use the newer `MSOLEDBSQL` provider, set the `adoprovider` variable to `MSOLEDBSQL` in your `sqlserver.d/conf.yaml` file after having downloaded the new provider from [Microsoft][7].
 It is also possible to use the Windows Authentication and not specify the username/password with:

       ```yaml
       connection_string: "Trusted_Connection=yes"
       ```

 2. [Restart the Agent][8].

 ##### Linux